What is the Elephant Ear Plant (Alocasia Brisbaneensis)?

 - Cutting: Use a sharp, clean knife to cut a healthy stem.

-- Rooting: Place the cutting in a jar of water or in a small pot with moist soil.
+- Rooting: Place the cutting in a jar of water or a small pot with moist soil.
 After a few weeks, you should see roots forming.
 Once the roots are about 2 inches long, transplant the cutting into a larger pot or garden bed.

 Indoor Decoration Ideas